CodeUpdaterBot/ClickUi/README.md

 ---
 ## Future Features & Issues

-- [ ] Add WebUI Browser-Use functionality: https://github.com/browser-use/web-ui (might need to create a mini version, WebUI is too slow for real-time usage)
-- [ ] Add a Model/Engine to settings via the SettingsWidget (perhaps 'Add New' in bottom of dropdown)
+- [ ] Add a Model/Engine functionality to settings via the SettingsWidget (perhaps 'Add New' in bottom of dropdown).
+Have to define in python right now to make available.
 - [ ] Add voice name selection (and model size) for kokoro in SettingsWidget
 - [ ] Fix/Revise Conversation History storage so that every message is stored as it comes in or goes out.
 Right now hotkey activates it sometimes, other logic decides when, not very clean.
 - [ ] Add a model pricing table to calculate total price of input & output per message/websearch/file upload, etc. Could add option to display below message bubbles, etc.